About this Two Part Webinar

 Part 2 of this Webinar, Building Data Science Skills: Strategic Support for the Work, will be held on Wednesday, March 18, 2020.
 Visit this page to see additional details.

-NOTE: Members of NISO automatically receive sign-on credentials for both halves of this two-part event as a member benefit.
-There is no need to register separately.
+NOTE: Members of NISO automatically received sign-on credentials for both halves of this two-part event as a member benefit.
+There is no need to register for the recording.
 Check your institutional membership status here.

 For Online Events

 You will need a computer in order to view the broadcast; audio should feed through your device’s speaker or attached headset.

 If you have questions or concerns regarding this registration, please contact NISO headquarters via email to firstname.lastname@example.org.
 We appreciate your interest and hope that you will gain valuable insight from our speakers.